 - Set the value (points, percentage, complete/incomplete, etc.) for graded assignments.

-- Determine how students will submit turn-ins: on paper or online.
+- Determine how students will submit turn-ins: by upload, via text entry, etc.

 You can edit the assignment, but be aware that, once students have submitted work, some details are not changeable.

-- Use availability dates to make an assignment accessible to students only between certain dates.
+- Availability dates can make an assignment accessible to students only between certain dates.

 - Grade assignments by point, percentage, complete/incomplete, GPA scale, or letter grade.
 Currently, letter grades are derived from percentages utilizing Grading Schemes and cannot be shown to students separately from a numeric score.
 (We don't recommend applying a scheme to the total grade.)